shariqimran/cpsc-210-metaPlace/README.md

 ### **A METAVERSE MARKETPLACE**

 ***FEATURES:***
-- Bid on Virtual products
+- Buy Virtual products
 - Create Virtual products listings
-- Get and redeem points for every products purchased
+- View purchase history
+- Add funds

 ### WHAT IS IT?

-***METAPLACE*** is a marketplace for the ***METAVERSE***, you can **bid** on virtual products as well as **list** your own.
-You can sort by price and then select a products to learn more about it in its description.
-You can **add funds** to your wallet while collecting and redeeming points for **exclusive cashback rewards**.
+***METAPLACE*** is a marketplace for the ***METAVERSE***, you can **buy** virtual products as well as **list** your own.
+You can read all about the product and decide which products to purchase.
+You can also view your entire purchase history.
+You can **add funds** to your wallet to purchase a product.
 Anybody with access to the internet can use this marketplace.

 I am interested in what the metaverse might become in the future and since it may be a virtual world for everyone,